OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 These customary conventions are practiced throughout the ruleset.

 ***Pronoun Usage.*** The pronoun he/him/his is sometimes used in the material.
 This is not a challenge to anyone's gender or social standing but rather a grammatical reference.

+***Creatures.*** This term is synonymous with a character or monster and any of the following: hero, player character, protagonist, villain, non-player character, antagonist, beast, and even deity or powerful beings.

 ***Specific Beats General.*** You may find aspects of the rules that break or contradict other elements.
 When a contradiction occurs, specific rules often beat general rules; however, the gamemaster will arbitrate as needed.